 Graduate students are required to register every fall and spring semester in order to remain active.

-• Be sure to register by January 21 in order to avoid paying a late registration fee.
+• Be sure to register before the first day of classes in order to avoid paying a late registration fee.
 Courses with low enrollment are often cancelled prior to the start of the semester; don't lose your chance to take a course because you didn't register in time.
-See spring's cancel/add information for details on making registration changes.
+See cancel/add information for details on making registration changes.

 • If you are working as a graduate assistant, are an international student, or are receiving a fellowship, you are required to register full-time (6-14 credits each semester).